kjolley/BIGSdb_documentation/dbase_setup.rst

 * multiple

   * Sets if field allows multiple values to be set for it, 'yes' or 'no', default 'no'.
-This is only supported for fields with option lists.
-If set to 'yes', then the underlying field in the database must be an ARRAY type, e.g. text ARRAY.
+If set to 'yes', then the underlying field in the database must be an ARRAY type, e.g. text[].

 * no_curate